hgaberra/forticnf-aws-workshop-cloudformation/README.md

 ![](./content/image-t2-2.png)

 3. In the FortiGate CNF Portal, provide your AWS account ID and select Launch CloudFormation Template.
-This will redirect you to the CloudFormation Console in your AWS account.
+This will redirect you to the CloudFormation Console in your AWS account i the us-west-2 region.

+**Note:** Your browser may block the popup window to launch the CloudFormation console.
+Please check your browser for blocked popup notifications.

 ![](./content/image-t-3.png)